bradleyschacht/LasVegasWorkshop2025/labs/04 - Data transformation using T-SQL.md

 <h3 id = "4.1">4.1 - Stored procedures</h3>

-*Note: If you just completed Lab 3 and still have The Workshop notebook open, remain in The Workshop notebook, navigate to **Lab 4 - Data transformation using T-SQL**, and locate the **4.1 - Stored procedures** section, and move straight to step 3 below.*
+*Note: If you just completed Lab 3 and still have The Workshop notebook open, remain in The Workshop notebook, navigate to **Lab 4 - Data transformation using T-SQL**, locate the **4.1 - Stored procedures** section, and move straight to step 3 below.*

 1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 0 by selecting the **workspace icon** from the left navigation bar.